New results on small-x resummation for splitting functions: Conclusions

 As a final by-product of the analytical work on $\gamma_s$ and $\gamma_{qg}$ summarised above we have succeeded in determining the finite $\ord(\ep^0)$ $qg$ Green function to all orders in $\gamma_s$, as well as its relationship with the all-order $\ord(\ep^0)$ $gg$ Green function.
 While these results have no immediate consequences and serve no purpose in the upcoming \HELL implementation, they help elucidate the involved $\MSb$ structure emerging from small-$x$ dynamics, and may pave the way for future improved treatments of contributions beyond leading logarithmic accuracy.

-\acknowledgments{ We are grateful to Fabio Maltoni, Simone Marzani and Pier Monni for several discussions during the course of this work.
+\acknowledgments{ We are grateful to Fabio Maltoni, Simone Marzani and Pier Monni for several discussions during the course of this work, and to Stefano Forte for a critical reading of the manuscript.
 The work of MB is supported by the Italian Ministry of University and Research (MUR) grant PRIN 2022SNA23K funded by the European Union -- Next Generation EU, Mission 4, Component 2, CUP I53D23001410006.
 GS acknowledges financial support from the EU Horizon Europe research and innovation programme under the Marie-Sk\l{}odowska Curie Action HIPFLAPP, grant agreement No.~101149076. }